-To minimize chances of an outbreak, Mason has reduced the maximum capacity of residence halls by 25 percent for fall semester.
+To minimize chances of an outbreak, Mason has reduced the occupancy of residence halls for fall semester.

 While the experience may look and feel different, we plan to build communities in new ways

 Everyone who comes to campus must complete Safe Return to Campus Training.
-Students will be able to take the training starting July 27.
 It covers:

 - Daily health screening.